steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 ```

-Recall, we said that our main target is the `quals` Node in jointree, it contains the whereclause.
-The quals is fetched and then passed into [eval_const_expressions](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/backend/optimizer/util/clauses.c#L2122-L2123), this is use to optimize the query, it use to reduce constant subexpression such as instead of the query having `2 + 2` it reduces it to `4`
+Recall, we said that our main target is the `quals` Node in jointree, which contains the whereclause.
+The quals are fetched and then passed into [eval_const_expressions](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/backend/optimizer/util/clauses.c#L2122-L2123), this is use to optimize the query, it use to reduce constant subexpression such as instead of the query having `2 + 2` it reduces it to `4`

-Once that is done, we need to indentify the type of expression Node we are dealing with
+Once that is done, we need to identify the type of expression Node we are dealing with

 e.g The following is `OpExpr`